nicktehrany/website/website/content/IN4150 Distributed Algorithms Notes/Consensus.md

 ### Consensus in Synchronous Systems with Crash Failures

-#### An Algorithm ofr Agreement in a Synchronous System with at most $f$ Crash Failures
+#### An Algorithm for Agreement in a Synchronous System with at most f Crash Failures

-Every process maintains a set $W$ which initially only contains the value it start with.
+Every process maintains a set $W$ which initially only contains the value it starts with.
 In each round out of a total of $f+1$ they all broadcasts their sets $W$ and set their set $W$ to the union of all sets received and their own.
 If after the $f+1$ rounds the set $W$ only contains one element the process decides on that element, otherwise the process decides on the default value.

 Since there are $f+1$ rounds and at most $f$ processor failures, there is at least one round during which no processor fails.
 At the end of this round all still active processes will have identical sets $W$ and they will not change anymore.